WallarooLabs/wally/book/getting-started/docker-setup.md

 * **Wallaroo Source Code**: full Wallaroo source code is provided, including Python example applications.

-* **Machida with Resilience**: runs Wallaroo Python applications and writes state to disk for recovery.
+* **Machida with Resilience**: runs Wallaroo Python 2.7 applications and writes state to disk for recovery.
 This version of Machida can be used via the `machida-resilience` and `machida3-resilience` binaries.
 See the [Interworker Serialization and Resilience](/book/python/interworker-serialization-and-resilience.md) documentation for general information and the [Resilience](/book/running-wallaroo/wallaroo-command-line-options.md#resilience) section of our [Command Line Options](/book/running-wallaroo/wallaroo-command-line-options.md) documentation for information on its usage.

+* **Machida3 with Resilience**: similar to Machida with Resilience, but for Python 3.x.

 ## Additional Windows Setup